 Xeljanz is similar in many ways to a biologic.
 But this drug is a new subcategory of disease-modifying antirheumatic drugs (DMARD) called “JAK inhibitors.”
 Xeljanz blocks Janus kinase (JAK) pathways that are involved in our immune responses.
 These agents target specific steps in the process.
 So, in theory, these drugs don’t wipe out the entire immune response as do some other RA treatments

 The drug is primarily used for the treatment of very severe cases of rheumatoid arthritis.
 However, Xeljanz has also been used to treat ulcerative colitis and psoriatic arthritis.
 Pfizer aggressively marketed Xeljanz and quickly became one of the company’s blockbuster drugs because it was effective in treating these diseases.

 As part of the initial FDA approval for Xeljanz back in 2012, Pfizer was required to conduct a long-term post-market research study.
-The aim of this post-approval study was to evaluate the potential risks of cardiovascular problems resulting from the drug.
+This post-approval study aimed to evaluate the potential risks of cardiovascular problems resulting from the drug.

 The initial results of this long-term study were provided to the FDA at the beginning of 2019 and they caused major concerns.
 Specifically, the study found that the higher Xeljanz dose (10 mg twice daily) appeared to cause life-threatening blood clots in some patients.

 In response to these study results, the FDA issued a safety announcement, and Pfizer was required to add a “black box warning” (the most serious type of drug label warning) about the risk of blood clot deaths at higher doses.
 The higher, 10 mg dose of Xeljanz is no longer approved for the treatment of arthritis because the risk of blood clots is considered too high.